v1.0.0

 MCP Server #

 Expose your architectural rules to AI agents via the Model Context Protocol.
-AI coding tools can check code before writing it.
+AI coding tools can check code before writing it - and refuse to generate violations automatically.

 Terminalbash